 - Taylor's Scientific Management - principles and techniques

-Unit 3: Management and Business Environment
+Unit 3: Business Environment

 - Business Environment - concept and importance